andrew/ultimate-awesome/README.md

 - [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
 - [awesome-radio](https://github.com/kyleterry/awesome-radio) - Awesome radio stuff.
+- [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
+- [awesome-visionOS](https://github.com/tomkrikorian/awesome-visionOS) - List of resources for visionOS developers!.
 - [graph-networks](https://github.com/yazdotai/graph-networks) - A list of interesting graph neural networks (GNN) links with a primary interest in recommendations and tensorflow that is continually updated and refined.
 - [awesome-neural-adaptation-in-NLP](https://github.com/bplank/awesome-neural-adaptation-in-NLP) - Awesome Neural Adaptation in Natural Language Processing.
 A curated list.
 - [awesome-described-object-detection](https://github.com/Charles-Xie/awesome-described-object-detection) - A curated list of papers and resources related to Described Object Detection, Open-Vocabulary/Open-World Object Detection and Referring Expression Comprehension.
 Updated frequently and pull requests welcomed.